omise/omise-go/README.md

 Omise is a payment service provider currently operating in Thailand.
 Omise provides a set of clean APIs that helps merchants of any size accept credit cards online.

-This library offers GO integration in toas;doifja;sodijfa;soijf
+This library offers GO integration to the Omise API.

 Install with: